Tsarpf/windows-default-playback-device-to-pcm-file/README.md

 A blog post with some extra insight: http://rabid.prototyping.xyz/2015/12/29/programmatically-capture-whats-playing-on-windows/

+The example audio sink is set up to write any and all audio coming to the currently selected Windows default audio _playback_ device to a file in 16 bit 44.1khz stereo PCM

-Can be used to record any audio that is currently playing.
+Which means it can be used to record any audio that is currently playing.

 - AudioListener is a cleaned up version of https://msdn.microsoft.com/en-us/library/windows/desktop/dd370800(v=vs.85).aspx
 - Only works on Windows (obviously)